nmarcell24/note-taking-web-app/README.md

 A simple and efficient note-taking application built with **TypeScript**, **Node.js**, **Express**, and **MongoDB**.
 This app allows users to create, update, delete, and retrieve notes effortlessly.

-## Disclamer: The database is running on a private mongoDb database so you won't be able to fetch data from backend.

 ## 🚀 Features

 - ✍️ Create, read, update, and delete (CRUD) notes